Succession to the Crown Act 2013: Consequential amendments

-Provisions in the Acts of Union 1707, between England and Scotland, and in the Acts of Union 1800, between Great Britain and Ireland, that involve the Crown are "subject to provisions of" the Act, several sections in the Bill of Rights 1689 and the Act of Settlement 1701 involving marriages with "papists" (Catholics) were repealed.
+Provisions in the Acts of Union 1707, between England and Scotland, and in the Acts of Union 1800, between Great Britain and Ireland, that involve the Crown are "subject to provisions of" the act.
+Several sections in the Bill of Rights 1689 and the Act of Settlement 1701 involving marriages with "papists" (Catholics) were repealed.
 Any references to provisions relating to "the succession to, or possession of, the Crown" also include, by reference, the provisions of this act.

 However, the sections that ban Catholic succession were not repealed.
 Catholics are still officially termed as being "naturally dead and deemed to be dead" in terms of succession.
 This distinction was first legislated in the Bill of Rights 1689.
-Jacob Rees-Mogg (Con) also confirmed "the Act of Settlement deems somebody who has been a Catholic for a minute to be 'dead' in terms of the succession, and it passes over them 'as if they were dead'.
+Jacob Rees-Mogg (Con) also confirmed "the act of Settlement deems somebody who has been a Catholic for a minute to be 'dead' in terms of the succession, and it passes over them 'as if they were dead'.
 It is an absolute.
 If at any moment in their whole life they were in communion with Rome, they are excluded from the throne, deemed to be dead."
 Mark Durkan (SDLP) made a comparison of this with McCarthyism, "In effect, it is the McCarthyite question: 'Are you now or have you ever been a Catholic?'”.
 He then went on with a summary of the proviso saying, "For anybody who has ever been a Catholic in any shape or form, that is it, they are out; they count as dead for these purposes."
 The ban continues.
 A person who has never been a Catholic but who is not Protestant is permitted to succeed if they convert to a Protestant communion, since a Protestant monarch is required by the Acts of Union 1707.

 As the monarch's eldest son will no longer automatically be heir apparent, the Treason Act 1351 was also amended, so that encompassing the death of the monarch's eldest son is now extended to murdering the heir apparent, whatever the sex.
 Another amendment to the Treason Act is that, whereas it had been treason to "violate" the monarch's eldest son's wife, it is now only treason if the eldest son is also the eldest child.

-The Regency Act 1937 was amended to require the regent to be a person who had not been disqualified from the succession by marrying without the monarch's permission under the 2013 Act.
+The Regency Act 1937 (1 Edw.
+8 & 1 Geo.
+6. c.
+16) was amended to require the regent to be a person who had not been disqualified from the succession by marrying without the monarch's permission under the 2013 act.